 Students are required to attend all classes, tutorials and actively participate in class discussion.
 Students are encouraged to engage actively in class discussions related to the material being presented by the instructor or TA.
 The instructor and the TA will feel free to cold-call on anyone at any time.
 Hence, it is very important that you prepare for each and every class and tutorials as appropriate.
-Opportunities for in-class participation include taking part in discussions during the lectures by: 1) Engaging in class exercises 2) Asking questions 3) Responding to questions posed by the instructor or other students 4) Making relevant comments on material covered.
 Participation marks will be based on your class attendance (5%) and engagement (5%).
-Missing a class without appropriate reason or notification to instructor will deduct 1 mark (1% of the course grade) up to 5 marks (5%).
-Mere attendance in class without engagement activity does not earn you any engagement marks.
-The grade is based on your final participation and engagement self-report.
+Student class participation will be recorded by signing a class attendance sheet during each class.
+Make sure you sign it in each class you attend.
+Missing a class without appropriate reason or notification to instructor will deduct 0.5 mark (0.5% of the course grade) up to 5 marks (5%).
+Opportunities for in-class participation and engagement include taking part in discussions during the lectures by: 1) Engaging in class exercises 2) Asking questions 3) Responding to questions posed by the instructor or other students 4) Making relevant comments on material covered and 5) Join an online forum on Avenue to Learn for weekly discussions at least 3 times in the entire term.
+Mere attendance in all classes without engagement activities does not earn you any engagement marks.
+You need to report your class attendance and engagement activities in your final participation and engagement report at the end of the term.
+The grade is based on your self-report.